-Fourth generation Concord West resident and father of three, Jason Khoury has been preselected unopposed as the Drummoyne Labor candidate for the State Election in March 2015.
+Fourth-generation Concord West resident and father of three, Jason Khoury has been preselected unopposed as the Drummoyne Labor candidate for the State Election in March 2015.

 The Group Principal of his mortgage advisory business on Concord Road, Jason has a background in business banking for NAB, Westpac and St George for fifteen years before starting his own business.

-The 43-year-old taught at St Patrick’s College, Strathfield where he was educated before attaining his degree from Sydney University and a post graduate degree from the Australian Catholic University.
+The 43-year-old taught at St Patrick’s College, Strathfield where he was educated before attaining his degree from Sydney University and a post-graduate degree from the Australian Catholic University.

 “As a very proud local, I know our area is a great place to live, work and raise a family – but we can’t take this for granted,” Jason Khoury said.

-His three young children attend local parish school St Ambrose, where Jason also went and his father before him.
+His three young children attend the local parish school St Ambrose, where Jason also went and his father before him.